 Determining the days between dates is a very common use of Excel.
 If you are curious about how you can calculate the subtraction of days or dates from Today’s date, then this article may come in handy for you.
 In this article, I am going to show how you can minus a number of days or dates from Today’s date in Excel with an elaborate example.

-3 Suitable Examples to Minus Number of Days or a Date from Today in Excel
+How to Minus Number of Days or a Date from Today in Excel: 3 Suitable Examples

 We are going to show three separate examples of subtracting the days from today’s date.
 Before using them, make sure that the dates are actually in the right format.
-For avoiding any kinds of compatibility issues, try to use the Excel 356 version.
+To avoid any kinds of compatibility issues, try to use the Excel 356 version.

 1. Subtract Number of Days from Today